srayner/cobalt/README.md

 to computers via remote desktop or VNC.
 There is also easy access to the computer's C$ share for browsing the hard drive of the remote computer.

-Printers have additional properties such as print speed, print quality, etc. It is envisaged that printers will have associated consumables.
+Printers have additional properties such as print speed, print quality, etc. Printers can also have associated consumables.
+Consumables have peroperties such as; type, supplier and quantity in stock.

 Software
 --------